issacto/pycuga/samples/maxsat/README.md

 # Maximum Satisfiability

-* satSize defines the maximum weight allowed
+* satSize defines the number of literals in a clause
-* constantArray's first half store items' values
-* constantArray's second half store items' weights
+* constantArray stores all the in order